FlaskSimpleAuth Documentation

 app.special_parameter(FileStorage, lambda p: request.files[p])

+Special parameter hooks can require other special parameters as parameters.
 An example use-case is to make user-related data easily available through such a special type:

 class User: